MarkTomlin/UniFinalYearProject-/README.md

 # UniFinalYearProject-
 My chosen software project for my final year at university.
 This project's grading contributes to 60% of my final BSc degree.
+This project spanned a total of 8 months.